Dipanwita004/Resturant-Menu-card/README.md

 # Resturant-Menu-card
-This folder contains HTML code on a typical resturant menu card
+This folder contains HTML and CSS code on a typical resturant menu card